tychen742/introcscs/source/appendix/homework-gradecalculation.rst

 This is best illustrated by example.

-George is a student in COMP 170.
+George is a student in SIT 1551.
 He has the following averages for each category to date:

 - exams: 50%